craigulmer/googleplus-to-orgmode/README.md

 Note: This was meant to be a 'first pass' script for converting data and
       downloading files.
 It's likely that the web downloads will break at some point and that you'll still need to manipulate the content or script to get anything useful out of it.
+Also- this was originally written as throw away code, so its uncommented and uses static filenames.
+I'm posting it in case someone else needs it.

 Summary:
 - parsejson.py: Initial generation of org file, downloads missing images